FC Lyon

 Football Club de Lyon is a French sports club.
 It was founded on 17 November 1893 by eight students of the Collège-lycée Ampère and is notable for its rugby and football sections.
 Its football section is the third oldest active football club in France behind both Le Havre and Bordeaux.

 On 5 May 1918, FC Lyon were runners-up in the Coupe de France, losing 3–0 against Olympique de Pantin.
+As of the 2026–27 season, the club's senior football team competes in the Régional 3, the eighth division of French football.